svemuru15/Loan-Default-Predictor/README.md

 ### Dependencies

-In order to run the Jupyter Notebook, one must install Pandas, NumPy, and Scikit-learn.
+In order to run the Jupyter Notebook, one must install Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.

 ### Executing program